ramp-eu/JS2SF/docs/getting-started.md

 We have to install following softwares to get the demo/test environment  running :

 Install cygwin tools on windows from https://www.cygwin.com/, accept all default suggestions during installation.

-After installation of Cygwin, add the dos2unix command to cygwin by executing: setup-x86_64.exe -q -P dos2unix
+After installation of Cygwin, add the dos2unix command to cygwin by executing in command prompt with access to the cygwin installer:

+setup-x86_64.exe -q -P dos2unix

 Install Docker Desktop on Windows from https://docs.docker.com/docker-for-windows/install/, choose a Hyper-V backend.

 ### OCBServer using docker-compose.yml

-Start a cygwin terminal and go to the folder containing the docker-compose.yml file, for example: cd /cygdrive/c/Fiware/RoseAP/
+Start a cygwin terminal and go to the folder containing the docker-compose.yml file, for example:

+cd /cygdrive/c/Fiware/RoseAP/

-Make sure the script files have Linux line endings by executing : dos2unix DataGeneratorRoseAP dos2unix services
+Make sure the script files have Linux line endings by executing :

+dos2unix DataGeneratorRoseAP

+dos2unix services

-A service script is provided to easily create, start and stop the containers.
+To get the Orion Context Broker running a service script is provided to easily create, start and stop the containers.

 To obtain the necessary Docker images locally use (this needs to be executed only once):

 ./services create

 To initialise and startup the Fiware Orion Context Broker containers use:

 ./services start

-To stop the containers (data will be preserved) use :
-/services stop

-To clean up all data and images use: docker-compose --log-level ERROR -p fiware down -v --remove-orphans
+You can test if the Orion Context Broker is running with:

+curl localhost:1026/version

-First thing to do is to get the Orion Context Broker running.
-Also cratedb and quantumleap should be running after following these steps.
+If the installation went well you'll get some Orion version information Also Cratedb, Quantumleap and Grafana should be running by now.

+### RoseAP

+- Configure the configuration file of the roseap (change the ip adres to  ???? )

+Open the

+- Launch the RoseAP, Launch the Robotsimulator

+### Test with the limited robot simulator (live test)

+- Play with the data and  look at the behaviour of the dashboard.
+By changing the values in the Robot Simulator, you can see the changing values in the dashboards.

+### Old

 For this we created an docker compose file which is taking care of all components.

 - Follow the installation guide to install an Orion Context Broker on your pc.
 Use this docker compose file.
 [Install OCB]( https://hub.docker.com/r/fiware/orion/)